KBNLresearch/SaveToWaybackMachine/archived-sites/Literatuurplein/README.md

 # Saving Literatuurplein.nl to the Wayback Machine
 *Latest update: 22-04-2026*

+## About

+The site www.literatuurplein.nl has been phased out per 16 December 2019.

 <img src="images/literatuurplein-homepage_04122019.JPG" width="500" alt="Screenshot of homepage of Literatuurplein.nl, 04-12-2019"/><br clear="all"/>
 *Screenshot of homepage of Literatuurplein.nl, 04-12-2019*

+To preserve its content, e.g. for sourcing Wikipedia articles or (Wiki)data purposes, the KB submitted copies of (=archived) its most relevant pages to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive during November and December 2019.

+The results of this archiving effort are listed in the .xlsx and .tsv files that can be found using the table below.

 ## Wayback Machine screenshots